HusenjanDev/Quartz/content/Other/Reverse Engineering/0000 Decode Me Reverse Engineering Challenge.md

 ## Introduction

-The `decodeme.exe` is a challenge which consists of understanding basic assembly code and the ways applications replaces, encodes, and checks if the strings matches.
-It's a really fun challenge which I would highly recommend for beginners.
-In this article I'll go through reverse engineering application to hopefully help you with the challenges that you were facing.
+The [Decode Me](https://crackmes.one/crackme/69245c422d267f28f69b806e) challenge from crackmes.one consists of understanding basic assembly code such as loops, character replacement, and encoding.
+I would highly recommend beginners who are interested in reverse engineering to try it out.

+Anyway in this article I'll go through the technical details for the challenge to help you if you were struggling with challenge.

 ## Application Information